hoovercj/vscode-power-mode/README.md

 To enable, add `"powermode.enabled": true` to your settings.

 ## Features:
+* NEW: Visual Combo Meter!
-* NEW: Atom-like explosions!
+* Atom-like explosions!
-* NEW: Multiple explosion sets to choose from
+* Multiple explosion sets to choose from
 * Status bar indicator for combo count and timer
 * Explosions and screen shake effect when power mode is reached
 * Extremely Customizable